Cinsara/ItAcademy_Exercises/1.5. Java Utils/README.md

-# Java Exercises: File Handling, Serialization, and Directory Management 📂
+# Java Utils Exercises: File Handling, Serialization, and Directory Management 📂

 This repository contains Java exercises focused on working with file handling, directory management, and object serialization.
 Below is a breakdown of the exercises and their objectives.